How to Book a Same-Day Private GP Appointment in London

 Skin cancer can be basal cell carcinoma (pearly nodules), squamous cell carcinoma (scaly patches), or melanoma (irregular moles).
 Allergic reactions might cause hives or rashes, while trauma (cuts, bruises) and genetic disorders (neurofibromatosis, ichthyosis) can alter skin appearance.
 Environmental factors like sunburn can also lead to lesions.

 For any skin lesion, our experts can examine and guide you to the right treatment.
-To help prevent lesions, you can:
+At our clinics, our doctors are either UK-trained professionals or have practised in the UK for at least a decade.
+To help prevent lesions, our team recommends:

 On the online booking engine select the “appointment type” you need.